StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - Added support for interacting with external systems using [self-signed certificates](/configure/security/self-signed-cert.md).
 STAC-11738
 - The field specifying the [role to use for Keycloak authentication](/configure/security/authentication/keycloak.md) (default field name: `roles`) is now configurable using the `groupsField` configuration parameter.
 STAC-11609
 - StackState now supports [API tokens for authentication of the StackState CLI](/setup/installation/cli-install.md#authentication).
 This allows the StackState CLI to work with Keycloak or OIDC as an authentication provider.
 STAC-11608
+- The CLI will now issue a deprecation warning when not using the new API token based authentication.
+STAC-12567
 - Added support for [backup and restore procedure for self-hosted Kubernetes](/setup/data-management/backup_restore/kubernetes_backup.md) setup.
 STAC-11548
 - It is now possible to use component actions when time-traveling.
 STAC-11462
 - Introduced auto-grouping to automatically choose the correct grouping level for views.
 STAC-11396